jas-chen/teleport-css/docs/README.md

 }));

 const Button = styled('button', (context) => ({
+  // It must be converted to a string inside the function.
   animation: `${spin} 1s ease infinite`,
 }));

 // Alternative syntax
 const AnotherButton = styled('button', (context) => ({
+  // It must be converted to a string inside the function.
   animationName: `${spin}`,
 }));
 ```